 Serial over Ethernet?

-This article is going to go into the world of old school and obscure.
-That before we had the internet.
-Before we even had such a thing as RJ-45 jack to network with.
-There was only two cost effective ways of transferring data from one device to another during the 80’s and most of the 90’s.
+This article is going to go into the world of old-school and obscure.
+That was before we had the internet.
+Before we even had such a thing as an RJ-45 jack to network with.
+There were only two cost-effective ways of transferring data from one device to another during the ’80s and most of the ’90s.
 Parallel and Serial transfers.
-This allowed for computers to make a very primitive ‘network’ of sorts by pairing multiple serial connectors together to effectively talk to a program such as a BBS (Bulletin Board Systems).
+This allowed computers to make a very primitive ‘network’ of sorts by pairing multiple serial connectors together to effectively talk to a program such as a BBS (Bulletin Board System).

-It seems a little masochistic to us but there are people who really dig the whole “Nostalgia” theme.
+It seems a little masochistic to us but some people dig the whole “Nostalgia” theme.
 There you go!
-In this day and age where you can convert anything to anything there surely must be an effective means of virtualization serial over Ethernet right?
+In this day and age where you can convert anything to anything, there surely must be an effective means of virtualization serial over Ethernet right?